-Be careful with grain overload during peak lactation, and when getting ready for show.
+- Be careful with grain overload during peak lactation, and when getting ready for show.
 Increases in concentrate feed must be made gradually, over a couple of weeks.

 - Be sure fresh water is always present.
 Consumption goes way up in warm weather, and during lactation.

 - Monitor presence of poisonous plants which may have grown within reach of animals.

 - When hauling in hot weather, provide good ventilation.
-If you break down, will animals have fresh air and water?
+While traveling, will animals have fresh air and water?

-    - At show time, be careful not to “over-udder” a doe, as she can develop an allergic reaction to backed-up milk under pressure and be at risk for developing mastitis.
+- At show time, be careful not to “over-udder” a doe as she can develop an allergic reaction to backed-up milk under pressure and be at risk for developing mastitis.

-    - Give him a good diet of forage and increasing amounts of concentrate in late summer.
+- Offer a diet of forage and increasing amounts of concentrate in late summer.

 - Check and trim feet.
 Treat foot rot as necessary.